 Pastor speaks out after church was vandalized overnight

-GREENWELL SPRINGS - Pastor Dwayne Rogers at Indian Mound Baptist Church spent his Labor Day working, cleaning up profanity painted on the side of his church with congregation members.
+GREENWELL SPRINGS - Pastor Dwayne Rogers at Indian Mound Baptist Church spent his Labor Day working with congregation members, cleaning up profanity painted on the side of his church.

 Monday morning, Rogers received a call from the East Baton Rouge Sheriff's Office.
 Deputies told him the church had been vandalized.
 When he arrived, the front of the building was spray-painted with profanity.